espocrm/documentation/docs/development/metadata/fields.md

 ### view

-By default for displaying a field with this field type  the system try to read the view `"views/fields/{field-type}"` (path is `client/src/views/fields/{field-name}.js`).
+By default for displaying a field of this field type the system try to read the view `"views/fields/{field-type}"` (path is `client/src/views/fields/{field-name}.js`).
 But if want to define own view, you can set this parameter here.

 ### params

 Array of fields, that described field type parameters.
-This parameters could be set for each field with this field type in Entity Manager.
+This parameters could be set for each field of this field type in the Entity Manager.

 #### Example